-- The supervisor is responsible for ensuring that persons who use ladders are aware of this Code of Practice. - Use of ladders must be part of OHS audits and reviews conducted by the LBUs. - Ladders that are ABB equipment must be given an ID number and be subject to a routine inspection once every 3 months and a simple record kept in a register.
-Alternatively the ladder itself can be marked as inspected. - Non-ABB equipment should not be used.
+• The supervisor is responsible for ensuring that persons who use ladders are aware of this Code of Practice.

+- Use of ladders must be part of OHS audits and reviews conducted by the LBLs. - Ladders that are ABB equipment must be given an ID number and be subject to a routine inspection once every 3 months and a simple record kept in a register.
+Alternatively, the ladder itself can be marked as inspected. - Non-ABB equipment should not be used.
 However, if it is used to complete a job then it should be fully checked visually to ensure that it is fit for purpose.

 All incidents, unsafe conditions, unsafe behaviors and near misses must be reported to the applicable database.
-See ABB standard GISA 01.05A22.